-We unfortunately live in an era where prejudice and discrimination still takes place against certain groups of people—one of those groups being the LGBTQIA+ community.
-And although we’ve made progress over the past several decades with accepting, normalizing, and even celebrating LGBTQIA+ people, we still have a long way to go.
+Unfortunately, we live in an era where prejudice and discrimination still take place against certain groups of people, including the LGBTQIA+ community.
+Although we’ve made progress over the past several decades with accepting, normalizing, and celebrating LGBTQIA+ people, we still have a long way to go.

 Homophobia is the fear of or discrimination against LGBTQIA+ people.
 LGBTQIA+ stands for lesbian, gay, bisexual, transgender, queer, intersex, and asexual, with the plus sign encompassing other labels in the community, such as nonbinary or pansexual.

-Internalized homophobia can happen when an LGBTQ+ person becomes deeply impacted by the discriminatory acts, negative attitudes, and stigmas toward LGBTQ+ people.
+Internalized homophobia can happen when an LGBTQIA+ person becomes deeply impacted by the discriminatory acts, negative attitudes, and stigmas toward LGBTQIA+ people.
 As a result, they begin to believe that they’re true, and that their own gender identity or sexual orientation must be immoral, unnatural, pathological, or even criminal.